keobox/turic/lesson10/topics.md

 * Note: all pointers are just numbers, the size of these numbers is the same of the address BUS of the microprocessor.
 * Pointer of pointer and prove a pointer as an address itself.
+* Size of pointers with this microprocessor.
+* Casting to int.